legitmaxwu/whirlwind/circuits/README.md

 # Circuits

-## This is circom circuits use for juno juicer
+## Whirlwind Swap Circuits

-:warning: This circuits is unaudited
+:warning: The circuits are unaudited!

 ## Build

 First, you must have the Circom 2 compiler installed.
 See [installation instructions](https://docs.circom.io/getting-started/installation/) for details.

-The build step compiles the circuit, does untrusted setup, generates verifier contract, and compiles all the contracts.
-It could take a while at the setup step.
+Then, run:

 ```sh
 ./build.sh
 ```

-Next, download powers of tau file in this directory
+Next, download the powers of tau file into this directory:

 ```sh
 wget https://hermez.s3-eu-west-1.amazonaws.com/powersOfTau28_hez_final_13.ptau